Bachelor Of Science (BS) - Applied Business Information Systems

 Graduates of Grand Canyon University will be able to use various analytic and problem-solving skills to examine, evaluate, and/or challenge ideas and arguments (mathematics, biology, chemistry, physics, geology, astronomy, physical geography, ecology, economics, theology, logic, philosophy, technology, statistics, accounting, etc.).
 Students are required to take 3 credits of intermediate algebra or higher.

 This course exposes students to the fundamentals of networks and networking in IT.
 It then builds deeper understanding of how networks work, including the topics of LANs, WANs, service providers, packets, hubs, routers, switches, and Internet protocols.
 The laboratory reinforces and expands learning of principles introduced in the lecture.
 Hands-on activities focus on setting up and configuring local and enterprise networks, experimenting with various topologies, and scalability planning with routers and switches.
 Prerequisite: CST-111 or ITT-111 or CST-105 or acceptance into the bootcamp program.

 This course examines information technology project management.
 Topics include the reasons why IT projects fail, the business cost of IT failure, managing IT teams, outsourcing, virtual teams, scope definition, project scheduling, risk mitigation, and leading successful projects.
 Additional topics focus on using project management to build an analytics organization.
-Prerequisite: BIT-200 or CST-110 or CST-111.
+Prerequisite: BIT-200, BIT-205, CST-111 or ITT-111.

 This course introduces students to system administration and maintenance as well as platform technologies.
 The course surveys operating systems, applications, administrative activities and domains, computer architecture and organization, and computing infrastructures.
 The laboratory reinforces and expands learning of principles introduced in the lecture.
 Hands-on activities focus on developing practical skills in configuring computer systems, deploying enterprise applications, managing user permissions, and remote administration.
 Prerequisite: ITT-116.

 This course examines the design, development, implementation, and maintenance of relational database structures.
 Emphasis is on appropriate application and implementation.
 Prerequisite: BIT-200 or BIT-205 or CST-110, or CST-111 or CST-105 or ITT-111.

 This course introduces key aspects of information systems development within the context of business information systems.
 Students focus on systems development with an emphasis on the system development life cycle, including requirements analysis and traceability, feasibility, and cost-benefit analysis.
 Systems development, deployment, and post-implementation processes are also addressed.

 This course provides an introduction to object-oriented programming using most current business application programming languages and tools.
 Students will design, create, run, and debug applications.
 The course emphasizes the development of correct, well-documented programs using object-oriented programming concepts.
 Students also learn to create GUI-based programs.
-Prerequisite: CST-110 or CST-111.
+Prerequisite: CST-111 or ITT-111.

-This writing intensive course examines the role of governance and ethics within information technology.
+This writing-intensive course examines the role of governance and ethics within information technology.
 Topics include understanding and satisfying Sarbanes/Oxley, preparing for an information technology audit, complying with government regulations such as HIPAA, and understanding data-privacy issues.
 Students examine real-world case studies.
-Prerequisite: BIT-200 or CST-110 or CST-111.
+Prerequisite: BIT-200, BIT-205, CST-110, or CST-111.